VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/cart-edge.md

 # CartEdge ==~object~==

-The `CartEdge` type represents an edge in a connection of carts.
+This type represents an edge in a connection of carts.

 ## Fields